 Here at Huddersfield, we help current students and graduates prepare for self-employment, freelancing and starting their own business.
 Taking the first step towards running your own business can seem like a real challenge.
 We're here to support you right from the beginning to help you grow your seed of an idea into a successful business.

 Our Enterprise Team supports students and graduates to set up businesses and to meet other like-minded peers during their degree or after they graduate.
-They are based in The Duke of York Young Entrepreneur Centre - a fantastic modern facility for start-ups housed in the 3M Buckley Innovation Centre.
+They are based in The Entrepreneur Centre - a fantastic modern facility for start-ups housed in the 3M Buckley Innovation Centre.
 The centre offers free hot desk office facilities, one to one business advice and support, and a range of business facilities such as landline telephones and bookable meeting pods.

 When it comes to choosing a placement while you are studying at undergraduate level, the conventional route is not your only option.
 If you think you've got what it takes, you could choose to set up and run your own business during an Enterprise Placement Year.